move to Spain

 For example…

 Getting a cita previa (appointment) for residency can take ages.
-The main online appointment system shows no time slots available 95% of the time.
-When a time slot becomes available and you click it, it often disappears.
-So you have to keep trying until you finally luck out (or pay someone – or a bot- to do it for you).
+The main online appointment system shows 0 time slots available 95% of the time.
+When a time slot becomes available and you click it, it disappears.
+So you have to keep trying until you finally luck out… or pay someone (or a bot) to do it for you.

 There are a lot of hair-pulling moments when it comes to getting your documents in order.
-Don’t say I didn’t warn you!
+Don’t say I didn’t warn ya!

 Still convinced that you wanna move to Spain?
-Ok, let’s dive into things.
+Ok, let’s dive into how to make that happen.

 1. Determine where you want to live in Spain (and why)

-Do you want to live in a big city like Barcelona or Madrid?
+Do you wanna live in a big city like Barcelona or Madrid?
 A smaller coastal town or one in the mountains?

 I chose Barcelona because I wanted to be in a bigger city but one that was close to the mountains and sea.
-I loved Barcelona’s cosmopolitan vibe and its proximity to beautiful beaches (Costa Brava, I’m talkin’ to you!) and medieval mountain towns.
+I loved Barcelona’s cosmopolitan vibe, along with its proximity to medieval mountain towns and beautiful beaches (Costa Brava, I’m talkin’ to you!).

-(BTW, if you’re thinking about living in Barcelona, here are some things to know.)
+(BTW, if you’re thinking about moving to Barcelona, here are some things to know about living in Barcelona.)

 If you prefer a smaller, more laid-back coastal city, then you might want to consider Valencia or Malaga.
 They used to be known for being very affordable but the cost of living (or at least housing) has increased a LOT in both cities over the last few years.
 All the same, they’re still cheaper than Madrid and Barcelona.

 If you’re a nature-lover, then you could consider a place in the Canarias like Tenerife or Gran Canaries (a digital nomad hotspot).
-The cost of living is much cheaper there as well, but take into account that the islands are much further from mainland Europe so if you want to travel, it will be more of a hassle.
+The cost of living is much cheaper there as well, but the islands are much further from mainland Europe.
+So if you want to travel, it will be more of a hassle.

-There’s also Mallorca, an island known for its breathtaking beaches and calas, dramatic cliffs and picturesque villages.
+There’s also Mallorca, an island known for its breathtaking beaches and calas (coves), dramatic cliffs and picturesque villages.

-Here are a few other popular spots in Spain that you might want to consider:
+Here are a few other popular spots in Spain to consider:

 And those places are just scratching the surface!
-If you’re unsure (or want to get more ideas), I would browse Reddit threads like r/GoingtoSpain to get some feedback from people.
+If you’re unsure (or wanna get more ideas), I would browse Reddit threads like r/GoingtoSpain to ask questions/see what people have to say.

 2. Plan out your budget